suthyscott/EoD-reviews-F10/week-2/Making-Decisions.md

 For Loops

 - What is a for loop?
+(A way to run a code block a certain amount of times)
 - What are the three arguments in a for loop?
 - How is a for loop used to iterate over an array?
 - Are loops and arrays connected?